Remi-Coulom/joedb/doc/source/concurrency.rst

 Multiple instances of this program can safely write to the same database concurrently.

+..
+   TODO: ascinema animation

 ``File_Connection``
 ^^^^^^^^^^^^^^^^^^^

 ``File_Connection`` creates a connection to a file.
+Here are some typical use
+cases:

-It is useful for unit testing, and for the connection tutorial. ``File_Connection`` can also be used to make a safe and clean copy of a database that is being used or contains a dirty uncheckpointed transaction.
+ - ``File_Connection`` can be used to make a safe and clean copy of a database that is being used or contains a dirty uncheckpointed transaction.
+ - ``File_Connection`` can be used to convert between different file formats.
+   For instance, pushing a plain joedb file to a brotli ``Encoded_File`` will create a compressed database.
+ - A ``File_Connection`` to an ``SFTP_File`` can be a convenient way to pull from a remote database without running a joedb server on the remote machine.
+   Performance will be inferior to running a joedb server, though.
+Similarly, a ``File_Connection`` to a ``CURL_File`` can be used to pull from a joedb database served by a web server.
+ - A ``File_Connection`` to a ``Memory_File`` can be used to write clean unit tests that do not write to any actual file.
+This is also what was done in the tutorial example above.

+..
+   TODO: asciinema of fixing broken transaction

+..
+   TODO: asciinema of brotli compression

 ``Server_Connection``
 ^^^^^^^^^^^^^^^^^^^^^